animist-io/wowshuxkluh/README.md

 + Any game where presence of the players together in the same space is a key component (ex: Assassins)
 + Location dependent incentive/reward programs

 Repo currently contains early drafts & tests of a BLE client, beacon detector and Ethereum account manager.
 Project focus is shifting to [animist-io/whale-island](https://github.com/animist-io/whale-island) to flesh out the server itself.
-We'll cycle back here to finish up when that's complete.
+Cycling back here to finish up when that's complete.
 (Updated late June, 2016))

 Key design issues here include: